grammyjs/website/site/docs/hosting/heroku.md

 # Hosting: Heroku

 > We assume that you have the basic knowledge about creating bots using grammY.
-> If you are not ready yet, don't hestitate to head over to our friendly [Guide](/guide)! :rocket:
+> If you are not ready yet, don’t hestitate to head over to our friendly [Guide](/guide)! :rocket:

 This tutorial will guide you how to deploy a Telegram bot to [Heroku](https://heroku.com/) by using either [webhooks](/guide/deployment-types.md#webhooks) or [long polling](/guide/deployment-types.md#long-polling).
 We also assume that you have a Heroku account already.